udacity/ud867/README.md

 ## Lesson 1

-* 1.01 - Exercise - Running Your First Task
+* 1.01 - Exercise - Run Your First Task
 * 1.02 - Demo - Groovy Fundamentals
 * 1.03 - Merged, will renumber when we're all done
 * 1.04 - Exercise - Groovy Playground